vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 64 bit) for the Peakboard runtime.
 And make sure to keep the driver updated---Snowflake regularly releases new drivers with security patches and performance improvements.

-## The Snowflake database
+## Set up the Snowflake database

-For our example app, we'll connect to a very simple table in Snowflake.
+For our example app, we'll connect to a very simple table in our Snowflake database.
 We created the table manually, in the Snowflake backend.
 The table contains time series data from an air conditioning system.
-It has the following columns:
+It has the following
+columns:
 * `TS`, the timestamp.
 * `TEMPERATURE`, the temperature.
 * `COOLING`, a boolean for whether or not the A/C is actively cooling.